tocco/tocco-docs/framework/client/form.rst

   such as dirty or touched.
 Then ``<ReduxFormFieldAdapter/>`` returns the call to formFieldFactory (point 7) with formFieldMapping and formFieldData as arguments.

-  6. In ``<FormFieldFactory/>`` the ``<ValueField/>`` component gets returned and receives data provided by the redux-store through
+  6. In ``<FormFieldFactory/>`` the ``<ValueField/>`` component gets returned and receives data provided by props.
-  FormDataContainer (point 9).
   For the remote-field the prop modelField points to an entity where the remote-field gets its data from e.g. the User entity.

   (This image below was made with draw.io.
 To edit the image, open `draw.io <https://www.draw.io/>`_, download